stoke-gh/debug-statsig-client-init/README.md

     first time.
 Cancel it after the helm repos are setup and the network is "waiting on connection to cluster".
   - Then run `just tilt up` again and things should complete.

+To delete the cluster:

+- `just tilt down`
+  - (which is just running `ctlptl delete cluster kind-statsig-debug` under the hood)